BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 * Some other files in the **overlay** folder are just to override defaults or test features but are not strictly required.

 ## Usage
-This *should* behave like any external buildroot tree.
-General steps for use:
+Use like any external buildroot tree:
 * Clone this repository, as well as Buildroot.
 * In the **Buildroot** directory, create a config file based on this external tree:
 ```